-One of the most interesting things I've discovered recently is Astro Nova, the latest incarnation of the school that Elon Musk started on the SpaceX campus in Los Angeles.
+One of the most interesting things I've discovered recently is Astra Nova, the latest incarnation of the school that Elon Musk started on the SpaceX campus in Los Angeles.

-Elon recounts in an intervew that he started the school because he didn't believe regular schools were doing what needs to be done in education.
+Elon recounts in an interview that he started the school because he didn't believe regular schools were doing what needs to be done in education.

 The first principle for his school is catering the education to match aptitudes and abilities, rather than insisting that all students be grouped by grade.
 The reason for this is that different people love different things and so have different abilities at different times.

 The second principle for his school is to teach to the problem, not to the tools.
 The example Elon gives is teaching people how engines work.
 The traditional approach is to learn all about screwdrivers and wrenches, and to have a course on screwdrivers and a course on wrenches.
 But this is a very difficult way to teach people how engines work.
 A much better way would be to say here's the engine, now let's take it apart.
 How will we take it apart?
 Oh, well you need a screwdriver.
 That's what a screwdriver is for.
 And you need a wrench, that's what the wrench is for.
 At this point, something very important happens: the relevance of the tools becomes obvious.

 So far Elon has been happy with the results.
 He says his kids love going to school.
 In fact, his kids now complain that vacations are too long and that they want to go back to school.

 After leaving the SpaceX campus, Astra Nova looked at a number of options for a physical facility, but ultimately decided to permanently be an online-only school for 5th-8th grade, adding 60 students for the 2020-2021 school year: